Fifty Shades of Grey (score)

-Fifty Shades of Grey to the 2015 film Fifty Shades of Grey directed by Sam Taylor-Johnson, starring Dakota Johnson and Jamie Dornan.
+Fifty Shades of Grey is the soundtrack to the 2015 film Fifty Shades of Grey directed by Sam Taylor-Johnson, starring Dakota Johnson and Jamie Dornan.
 It is based on E. L. James' 2011 novel of the same name and serves as the first installment in the Fifty Shades film series.
 The score, composed by Danny Elfman, was released through Republic Records on February 17, 2015.

 Background

 Danny Elfman composed the music for Fifty Shades of Grey.
-He initially accepted the offer after his meeting with Taylor-Johnson, whom he had an affinity for her photographs.
-Calling it as " just kind of out of the blue", Elfman added the challenge that the genre has no musical guide, referencing Tim Burton's fantasy films which he could not temp for; he also admitted on the BDSM-centered romance genre was almost being non-existent in Hollywood terms, while the novel was popular.
+He initially accepted the offer after his meeting with Taylor-Johnson, for whose photographs he had an affinity.
+Calling it "just kind of out of the blue", Elfman also noted the challenge that the genre has no musical guide, as the BDSM-centered romance genre was almost non-existent in Hollywood terms, although the novel was popular.

 Elfman came up with the blend of romance and spy film elements in music, that provided a way of Anastasia's perspective after she explores the world of Christian Grey.
 His instrumentation referenced Ana's inner thoughts, in the absence of narration that happened in the book.
-Elfman also composed for the sequels, which he described as "real fun, stressless scores" and having enjoyed a lot.
+Elfman also composed for the sequels, which he described as "real fun, stressless scores" that he enjoyed working on a lot.